conflictpatterns/conflictpatterns/RF1.md

 # Application Procedure

-Interested candidates should send a cover letter together with a full CV to thomas.chadefaux@tcd.ie.
-Please use the subject line "PaCE application".
+Interested candidates should send a cover letter together with a full CV to [thomas.chadefaux@tcd.ie](mailto:thomas.chadefaux@tcd.ie?subject=[PaCE] application).
+Please use the subject line "[PaCE] application".
 Candidates may later be asked to submit three letters of recommendation.
-Complete applications received by June 1, 2023 will receive full consideration.
+Complete applications received by June 1, 2021 will receive full consideration.
 After this date, applications will be considered depending on availability.

-For any query, please contact: Professor Thomas Chadefaux [thomas.chadefaux@tcd.ie](mailto:thomas.chadefaux@tcd.ie)
+For any query, please contact: Professor Thomas Chadefaux [thomas.chadefaux@tcd.ie](mailto:thomas.chadefaux@tcd.ie?subject=[PaCE] application query)